tresphill/todo-app/pseudocode.md

 * will i have time to have full functionality and a sleek deisgn?
 * how will i store and render all tasks that are input?
 * how will i create a function to restore all completed tasks?
+* how do i use 'enter' key to log inputs?

 ---